SigmaHQ/sigma-specification/appendix_meta_rules.md

 # Correlation rules

-All rules in a file, basic event rules as well as correlations, might contain an additional attribute called "generated".
+All rules in a file, basic event rules as well as correlations, might contain an additional attribute called "generate".
 If it is set to true, the rule will generate a query, even if it is referred to by other correlations.
 Otherwise by default no "standalone" query would be generated for this rule.

 ## File Structure